Skip to main content

 Roy Lewicki

-Dean’s Distinguished Teaching Professor and Professor of Management and Human Resources at the Max.
-M. Fisher College of Business, The Ohio State University.
-He has authored or edited 24 books, as well as numerous research articles.
-Professor Lewicki has served as the president of the International Association of Conflict Management.
-He received the first David Bradford Outstanding Educator award from the Organizational Behavior Teaching Society for his contributions to the field of teaching in negotiation and dispute resolution.
+Roy J. Lewicki is the Irving Abramowitz Memorial Professor of Business Ethics Emeritus and Professor of Management and Human Resources Emeritus at the Max M. Fisher College of Business, The Ohio State University.
+He has authored or edited over 40 books, as well as numerous research articles and book chapters.
+Professor Lewicki has served as the president of the International Association for Conflict Management, and he received its Lifetime Achievement Award in 2013.
+He received the Academy of Management’s Distinguished Educator Award in 2005 and has been recognized as a Fellow of the Academy of Management, the International Association of Conflict Management, and the Organizational Behavior Teaching Society for his contributions to the fields of negotiation and dispute resolution.

 Bruce Barry

-Professor of Management and Sociology at Vanderbilt University.
-His research on negotiation, influence, power, and justice has appeared in numerous scholarly journals and volumes.
-Professor Barry is a past-president of the International Association for Conflict Management (2002–2003), and a past chair of the Academy of Management Conflict Management Division.
+Bruce Barry is the Brownlee O. Currey Jr. Professor of Management at the Owen Graduate School of Management at Vanderbilt University.
+His research on negotiation, ethics, power, influence, and justice has appeared in numerous scholarly journals and volumes.
+Professor Barry is a past president of the International Association for Conflict Management and a past chair of the Academy of Management Conflict Management Division.
+He has been recognized as a Fellow of the International Association for Conflict Management.

 David Saunders